 Understandably, some Susquehanna community members may feel anxious about the pandemic and its impacts.

-- Students are encouraged to ask for help when needed for physical health, mental health and emotional wellbeing.
-Available support services for students include the Student Health Center, Counseling Center, Center for Academic Success, Residence Life, the CARE team, Religious & Spiritual Life, The Center for Diversity & Inclusion, Public Safety and the Dean of Students Office.
+- Students are encouraged to ask for help when needed for physical health, mental health and emotional well-being.
+Available support services for students include the Student Health Center, Counseling & Psychological Services, Center for Academic Success, Residence Life, the CARE team, Religious & Spiritual Life, The Center for Diversity & Inclusion, Campus Safety and the Dean of Students Office.

 - Please also visit cdc.gov for helpful tips to manage stress and anxiety